redis/redis-doc/commands/incr.md

 The counter pattern is the most obvious thing you can do with Redis atomic increment operations.
-The idea is simply send an `INCR` command to Redis every time an operation occurs.
+The idea is send an `INCR` command to Redis every time an operation occurs.
 For instance in a web application we may want to know how many page views this user did every day of the year.

-To do so the web application may simply increment a key every time the user performs a page view, creating the key name concatenating the User ID and a string representing the current date.
+To do so the web application may increment a key every time the user performs a page view, creating the key name concatenating the User ID and a string representing the current date.